 What your spreadsheet was trying to be.

 Dynamic fields by subcategory.
-Gallery-quality presentation.
-Consolidated comps.
-Collection-as-identity community.
+Showcases that look right.
+Comps without the tab circus.
 Tracking that actually does something.
-Messaging with the catalog in the room.
-Everything below is live — open the app and test any of it.
+Messaging with the collection in the room.
+Everything below is live.

 The fields change